nilsiker/nilsiker.github.io/content/blog/introducing-godam/index.md

 }
 ```

-By deriving from `Subcommand`, these roughly 30 humble lines specifies the entire interface:
+By deriving from `Subcommand`, these roughly 30 humble lines specify the entire interface:

 * Subcommands are created by adding enum variants: